raystack/raccoon/docs/docs/reference/configurations.md

 Routes events based on given pattern and [type](https://github.com/raystack/proton/blob/main/raystack/raccoon/Event.proto#L31).
 The pattern is following [go string format](https://golang.org/pkg/fmt/) with event `type` as second argument.
 The result of the string format will be the kafka topic target of the event.

 For example, you pass `%s-event` as `EVENT_DISTRIBUTION_PUBLISHER_PATTERN`.
-If you send event with `click` type, your event will be forwareded to `click-event` kafka topic on the configured broker.
+If you send event with `click` type, your event will be forwarded to `click-event` kafka topic on the configured broker.
 If you send event with `buy` type, your event will be forwarded to `buy-event`.

 You can also route the events to single topic irrespective of the type.
 To do that you can drop `%s` in the value.
 For example, provided `mobile-events` as value.
 All incoming events will be routed to `mobile-events` kafka topic.